j-sieben/PIT/Doc/installing_pit.md

 ### Choose your exception pre- and/or postfix

 A message is identified by a unique name.
 If the severity of this message is `ERROR` or even `FATAL_ERROR`, `PIT` automatically creates user defined exceptions for it.
 To distinguish them from the message, `PIT` automatically extends the name by a pre- or postfix.
-You can freely choose, what pre- or postix to use by setting those in the `init` file from the previous paragraph:
+You can freely choose, what pre- or postix to use by setting those in the `settings.sql` file from the previous paragraph:

 ```
 -- ADJUST THIS SETTINGS IF YOU WANT ANOTHER ERROR PRE- OR POSTFIX